18F/accessibility/pages/images.md

 ```

 > Preffered method for providing alternate content.
-> Clear alt tag with all text included.
+> Clear alt attribute with all text included.

 ---